dkarwowski/dkarwowski.github.io/about.md

 permalink: /about/
 ---

 Hello!
-I'm David Karwowski, a developer finishing up my last year at the [University of Connecicut][uconn].
-I'll be graduating with a Bachelors of Science in Computer Science with a minor in Mathematics.

-I've also accepted a position with [Google][google] to start as a Software Engineer at the Cambridge office.
-Looking forward to finishing school and getting to join!
+I'm David Karwowski, a software engineer at [Google][google].
+I work on networking related things.
+I work with a few languages-- Go, C++, Python.
+Done with school but occasionally consider going back.

 ### Contact me